Solar power in China: History

 Photovoltaic research in China began in 1958 with the development of China's first piece of monocrystalline silicon.
 Research continued with the development of solar cells for space satellites in 1968.
 The Institute of Semiconductors of the Chinese Academy of Sciences led this research for a year, stopping after batteries failed to operate.
 Other research institutions continued the development and research of solar cells for Dongfanghong satellites.
 In 1975, domestic solar cell production began with factories in Ningbo and Kaifeng.
 These cells were produced in a similar fashion to the satellite cells of the past.
 Annual solar capacity installations were still low, as only 0.5 kW of photovoltaic capacity was installed.
 This increased to 8 kW in 1980, 70 kW in 1985, 500 kW in 1990, and 1550 kW in 1995.

+China's Sixth Five-Year Plan (1981-1985) was the first to address government policy support for solar PV panel manufacturing.
+Policy support for solar panel manufacturing has been a part of every Five-Year Plan since.

+In the early 1990s, Tsinghua University scientists developed a new type of evacuated tube solar water heater design.
+These units became ubiquitous in rural China during the early 2000s.
+By 2014, China had more than 85 million solar water heaters, primarily operating in rural households.

 In 1998, demonstration projects for solar energy production began to appear, starting with a 3W polysilicon battery and applications for the energy.
 Yingli became one of the first producers of this new solar energy.
 However, annual capacity did not increase much until 2002 when a 10 MW solar cell production line was put into operation by Suntech Power.
 That year, a program aimed to install more solar and wind energy in Tibet, Xinjiang, Qinghai, Gansu, Inner Mongolia, Shanxi, and Sichuan was introduced by the National Development and Planning Commission.
 This spurred solar cell production and annual installations skyrocketed from 3.3 MW in 2000 to 20.3 MW in 2002.
 Photovoltaic cell production expanded in the following years, with 140 MW manufactured in 2005.
 Only 5 MW of solar energy was installed in China that year, however, as most of the manufactured photovoltaic cells were sold to European countries, with Germany being the largest buyer.
 China's annual solar energy installations grew to 10 MW installed in 2006, increasing China's total installed solar energy capacity to 80 MW.
 Annual solar energy installations continued to grow, with 20 MW of capacity installed in 2007 and 40 MW installed in 2008.

+After Suntech's listing on the New York Stock Exchange in 2005, founder Shi Zhengrong became the richest person in China.
+Academic Lan Xiaohuan writes that Shi's wealth following the listing "acted as a strong demonstration effect and local governments across China soon began to invest in the solar industry."